touying-typ/touying/docs/docs/build-your-own-theme.md

 In addition, we registered a `self.methods.init` method, which can be used for some global style settings.
 For example, in this case, we added `set text(size: 20pt)` to set the font size.
 You can also place additional global style settings here, such as `set par(justify: true)`.
 Since the `init` function is placed inside `self.methods`, it is a method, not a regular function.
 Therefore, we need to add the parameter `self: none` to use it properly.

-As you can see, later in `main.typ`, we apply the global style settings in `init` using `#show: init`, where `init` is bound and unpacked through `utils.methods(s)`.
+As you can see, later in `main.typ`, we apply the global style settings in `init` using `#show: init`, where `init` is bound and unpacked through `utils.methods(store)`.

 If you pay extra attention, you'll notice that the `register` function has an independent `self` at the end.
-This actually represents returning the modified `self` as the return value, which will be saved in `#let s = ..`.
+This actually represents returning the modified `self` as the return value, which will be saved in `#let store = ..`.
 This line is therefore indispensable.

 ## Color Theme